figma-plus/docs/README.md

 #### Is it safe to run Figma Plus?

 Security is our top priority in the development of Figma Plus.
-Our code does not perform any destructive actions to your Figma documents, nor does it contain any tracking or analytics scripts that expose your private information to third parties.
+Our code does not perform any destructive actions to your Figma documents, nor does it contain any tracking scripts that expose your private information to third parties.
+We only collect anonymous data on which plugins are currently installed to be used for statistics.
 Our code is open source and can be audited on [Github](https://github.com/figma-plus).

 We also review every plugin and their updates for security threats before approving them to be available on our platform.